What is a ‘Threat Actor’ and what cyber security risks do they pose to your business?

 Businesses in the main are more focussed on the potential attacks from cyber criminals and insider threats.
 Unless your business holds data that could impact national security or is otherwise politically sensitive, you’re unlikely to be targeted by nation states, hacktivists or hobbyist.
 Cybercriminals and insider threats, however, are a concern for all businesses.

 Cybercriminal attacks are constantly increasing in frequency and sophistication.
-Larger businesses are targeted because the potential financial rewards are greater for criminals, and smaller businesses are targeted because the security measures in place are often far less stringent.
+Larger businesses are targeted because the potential financial rewards are greater for criminals, and smaller businesses are targeted because the types of cyber security measures in place are often far less stringent.

 Insider threats are a cause for concern for businesses simply because human error is common.
 All it takes is for an otherwise trustworthy employee to log into your network from an unsecured personal device, and your business systems are threatened.
 Accidental deletion, unsecured home networks, lost USB sticks or laptops… the ‘insider threat’ actor is an all-too-human one.